How Much Does It Cost to Refinance a Mortgage?

 Convert Loan Types

 Some types of loans, such as FHA loans, require the borrower to pay a mortgage insurance premium, or MIP, for the life of the loan.
 If the homeowner’s financial situation improves enough to make them eligible for a conventional loan, they may want to refinance in order to drop the MIP payment from their loan.
-Similarly, a homeowner with an adjustable-rate mortgage may want to refinance to a fixed-rate mortgage to lock in a lower interest rate and have steady mortgage payments for the life of the loan rather than fluctuating payments.
+Similarly, a homeowner with an adjustable-rate mortgage may want to refinance to a fixed-rate mortgage to lock in a lower interest rate and have steady mortgage payments for the life of the loan rather than fluctuating payments after the initial loan period.

 Remove a Borrower